ariforu/dbx-claude-demo/README.md

    ```bash
    cp .env.example .env
    ```
-5. Get your API key from [Anthropic Console](https://console.anthropic.com/) and add it to the `.env` file
+5. Populate the environment variables by getting the values from the [Databricks UI].
+The PAT will be under "Settings" -> "Developer" -> "Access Tokens".
 ## Usage

 ### Basic Example